When is it time to consider formal music lessons for your child?

 Take a supportive role with your child.
 Encourage, reinforce, and follow up with rewards to keep them engaged and energized.
 When they feel loving support, they will want to "show you" and will be more likely to continue their lessons.

 If you played an instrument, or still do, join your child.
 Your interest will keep your child's interest growing.
 Or find a local concert or musical theatre performance and take the family.

 Good studios have a month-to-month program that you can purchase a month of lessons at a time.
 And also make sure they have plenty of teachers to choose.
 Music can be a lifelong and fun commitment.

-Stay tuned for my next musical tip when I introduce you to Kindermusik and the development of music with children under five.
+Stay tuned for my next musical tip when we introduce you to Kindermusik and the development of music with children under five.